xXleowXx/gitlab-charts/doc/installation/upgrade.md

-From the [Helm documentation](https://helm.sh/docs/helm/helm_upgrade/#options), you can pass the `--atomic` flag during a `helm upgrade`, and the upgrade process rolls back changes made in case of failed upgrade. `--atomic` sets `--wait` by default, which is based on the `--timeout` flag, which is 5 minutes by default.
+From the [Helm documentation](https://helm.sh/docs/helm/helm_upgrade/#options), you can pass the `--atomic` flag during a `helm upgrade`, and the upgrade process rolls back changes made in case workloads do not become ready in time. `--atomic` sets `--wait` by default, which is based on the `--timeout` flag, which is 5 minutes by default.
 So, depending your environment, you might want to tweak this, if an upgrade takes more than 5 minutes.
 There's also another potentially useful